Czjzek distribution

 x_grid, y_grid, amp = cz_model_polar.pdf(pos=[x_range, y_range])

-Generating a list of SpinSystem objects from a Czjzek model
+Generating a list of SpinSystem instances from a Czjzek model

 The utility function single_site_system_generator(), further described in Single Site System Generator, can be used in conjunction with the CzjzekDistribution class to generate a set of spin systems whose tensor parameters follow the Czjzek distribution.